 If you decide to use an FBA alternative, consider using two.
 Third-party logistics companies can get bogged down just as badly as Amazon has.
 If the coronavirus pandemic has taught our industry anything, it’s that putting all your eggs in one basket is never a good idea.

 You’ll now have to handle your own customer service, and it will be tough.
 For example, you need to answer customers within 24 hours, or risk A-to-z Guarantee claims and instant losses.
 The good news: there will be no shortage of people ready and willing to work from home while COVID-19 empties traditional workplaces.
 You’ll be able to build a remote workforce quickly and easily.

 Our preferred hiring platform is Upwork.
 This freelancer marketplace is great for finding customer service agents at all levels of skill and experience.
 As our company has grown, we’ve used Upwork to fill gaps in our team again and again.

 Since every job that can be done from home should be done from home right now, we recommend going with a remote support team.
 It’s the safest option for your business and your workers.

 The next question is how you’ll actually provide support.
 If you only sell on Amazon, their support system may be good enough.
 However, if you also sell on eBay, your own website, etc., you’ll want one system where your agents can help all your customers from one screen.
 Here are a few good options for that:

-All four of these platforms can integrate with Amazon messaging by using ChannelReply.
+All five of these platforms can integrate with Amazon messaging by using ChannelReply.
 ChannelReply also supports eBay and Walmart messaging.
-Plus, all four helpdesks above can integrate with store builders like Shopify.
+Plus, all five helpdesks above can integrate with store builders like Shopify.